ironkayman/RebisTheory/rebis_theory.md

 <h3 align="center">Chapter <code>VII</code>: Kingdom of Almire</h3>

+We begin from a time when kingdom of Almire was invaded by neighboring kingdoms.

-It is known that kingdom of Almire was invaded, the first time it is mentioned is in the [Forgotten Library](https://wiki.spiralknights.com/An_Occurrence_at_Owlite_Keep#Gate_Map) of specifically Owlite Keep: `...
+The first time a war is mentioned in the Owlite tome within the [Forgotten Library](https://wiki.spiralknights.com/An_Occurrence_at_Owlite_Keep#Gate_Map) of, specifically, Owlite Keep: `...
 This world has seen few greater tragedies than the fall of the great Kingdom of Almire.
-Once a vibrant, beautiful realm of lush forests and sweeping plains ... neighboring kingdoms declared war ... seeking the power needed to turn the tide, Lord Vanaduke of Almire fled into the mountains...` ([The Forgotten Library - Owlite tome](https://wiki.spiralknights.com/Owlite_tome_text_Dialogue/The_Forgotten_Library)), as well as here we have recounts of this place by Spookats of Moorcroft Manor: `An unlikely source of intel has surfaced from the residents of Moorcroft Manor.
+Once a vibrant, beautiful realm of lush forests and sweeping plains ... neighboring kingdoms declared war ... seeking the power needed to turn the tide, Lord Vanaduke of Almire fled into the mountains...` ([An Occurrence at Owlite Keep - The Forgotten Library - Owlite tome](https://wiki.spiralknights.com/Owlite_tome_text_Dialogue/The_Forgotten_Library)).
+At the same mission we have recounts of, seemingly, an aftermath of this war by Spookats of Moorcroft Manor: `An unlikely source of intel has surfaced from the residents of Moorcroft Manor.
 A few of the spookats that call it home contacted one of our visiting Recon Knights and provided details of the negative energy mass that has appeared above the Core.
-Calling it 'a place of burning hatred' and 'a prison for dark souls' they say that you can read all about it in 'one of those weird Owlite books' in an Owlite keep they pinpointed` ([An Occurrence at Owlite Keep](https://wiki.spiralknights.com/An_Occurrence_at_Owlite_Keep)), and by Kora: `Recon Knights have said that all they see near it is fire, endless fire` ([Ending in Fire - Kora](https://wiki.spiralknights.com/Ending_in_Fire)).
+Calling it 'a place of burning hatred' and 'a prison for dark souls' they say that you can read all about it in 'one of those weird Owlite books' in an Owlite keep they pinpointed` ([An Occurrence at Owlite Keep](https://wiki.spiralknights.com/An_Occurrence_at_Owlite_Keep)), as well as retelling of Recon Rangers of this place, through Kora: `Recon Knights have said that all they see near it is fire, endless fire` ([Ending in Fire - Kora](https://wiki.spiralknights.com/Ending_in_Fire)).

 In-game content creates a vague description of the timeline, mostly outlining general themes and events, but we can find a more precise and detailed description of those events, one which connects the concept of fire deity, Lord Vanaduke, and `neighboring kingdoms` even closer.